Coronavirus (COVID-19): New York Compliance Concerns

 Under an executive order signed by Governor Andrew Cuomo, effective April 15, 2020, any employees of essential businesses or entities who are present in the workplace must wear face coverings when in direct contact with customers or members of the public.
 Employers are required to provide the face coverings to their employees, at the employer's expense.

-In addition, the Department of Financial Services (DFS) adopted an emergency regulation to help ensure that cost-sharing is not a barrier to testing for COVID-19.
+The Department of Financial Services (DFS) previously adopted an emergency regulation to help ensure that cost-sharing is not a barrier to testing for COVID-19.
 The regulation prohibits New York health insurers from imposing cost-sharing (e.g., deductibles, co-pays, co-insurance) on emergency room visits and on in-network provider office visits, urgent care center visits, telehealth visits and laboratory tests when the purpose of the visit or test is to diagnose COVID-19.

 Another DFS emergency regulation requires insurance companies to waive cost-sharing for in-network telehealth visits, whether or not related to COVID-19.
 This measure helps ensure that individuals can receive the health care services they need, even if they are unable to get to their doctor's office or do not want to risk exposure to the coronavirus.